ksalazar3/ASHE/index.md

 --- &vertical

 # Within-case results
-## Click on a university see within-case results
+## Click on a university to see within-case results

 <br>
 __N__ refers to total number of off-campus recruiting visits